In this blog post, we’ll dive into the differences between null

 Should You Add Default Values to Optional String Fields?

-In many cases, it’s better to leave optional string fields without a default value, allowing them to be undefined if not provided:
+In many cases, it’s better to leave optional string fields without a default value, allowing them to be undefined

-• Pros of using an empty string as default: Consistent data type, avoids checking for undefined.
+: Easier to check if a field was provided, simpler data handling. - Pros of using an empty string as default: Consistent data type, avoids checking for

 Example: